Wardship of the Court

 Article Contents

-Wardship is where a child is made a ward of court through court proceedings.
+Wardship refers to the legal process by which the court is appointed as a child’s legal guardian through court proceedings.
+This is distinct from a legal guardian, who may be appointed voluntarily or by the court outside of wardship.
 Wardship is not so common since the Children Act 1989 was introduced.
 The Children Act 1989 is the law relating to children.
 The purpose of this legislation is to ensure children are protected from being exploited and abuse and to ensure the safeguard of the welfare of children.
-The central purpose of a wardship is to ensure that children are adequately looked after, maintained, and cared for within their family setting.
-Making a child a ward of court provides the court supreme legal guardianship of a child.
+The central purpose of wardship is to ensure that children are adequately looked after, maintained, and cared for within their family setting.
+Making a child a ward of court provides the court with supreme legal guardianship and legal status over a child.

 Who can become a ward of court?